-- (a) Upon successful completion of phase one, the applicant shall be scheduled for a personal interview with the Sheriff or the authorized designee.
-During this stage, there will be further discussion of any potential restrictions or conditions that might be placed on the license. - (b) The Sheriff may, based upon criteria established by the Sheriff, require that the applicant be referred to an authorized psychologist used by the [Department/Office] for psychological testing.
-The cost of such psychological testing (not to exceed \$150) shall be paid by the applicant.
-The purpose of any such psychological testing is intended only to identify any outward indications or history of psychological problems that might render the applicant unfit to carry a firearm.
-This testing is not intended to certify in any other respect that the applicant is psychologically fit.
-If it is determined that the applicant is not a suitable candidate for carrying a firearm, the applicant shall be removed from further consideration (Penal Code § 26190). - (c) The applicant shall complete a course of training approved by the [department/office], which complies with Penal Code § 26165 (Penal Code § 26165). - (d) The applicant shall submit any firearm to be considered for a license to the Rangemaster or other [department/office] authorized gunsmith, at no cost to the applicant, for a full safety inspection.
+- (a) Fingerprints and related information required by the California DOJ shall be submitted to the California DOJ as provided in Penal Code § 26185. - (b) The Sheriff may, based upon criteria established by the Sheriff, require that the applicant be referred to an authorized psychologist used by the [Department/Office] for psychological testing.
+The cost of such psychological testing shall be paid by the applicant but shall not exceed the reasonable costs to the [Department/Office] (Penal Code § 26190). - (c) The applicant shall complete a course of training approved by the [Department/Office], which complies with Penal Code § 26165. - (d) The applicant shall submit any firearm to be considered for a license to the Rangemaster or other [department/office] authorized gunsmith, at no cost to the applicant, for a full safety inspection.
 The Sheriff reserves the right to deny a license for any firearm that has been altered from the manufacturer's specifications or that is unsafe (Penal Code § 31910). - (e) The applicant shall successfully complete a firearms safety and proficiency examination with the firearm to be licensed, to be administered by the [department/ office] Rangemaster, or provide proof of successful completion of another [department/office]-approved firearms safety and proficiency examination, including completion of all releases and other forms.
 The cost of any outside inspection/ examination shall be the responsibility of the applicant.

-Once the Sheriff or authorized designee has verified the successful completion of phase two, the license to carry a firearm will either be granted or denied.
+Once the Sheriff or authorized designee has verified the successful completion of phase two, the license to carry a firearm will either be granted or denied (Penal Code § 26170).